Grain gradient generator

 2. Step 2: Grain controls: Adjust granularity, opacity, and frequency until the css noise level feels right.

 3. Step 3: Export: Copy or save SVG.
-Rasterize on Uwarp if filters are too heavy on target devices.
+Rasterize if filters are too heavy on target devices.

 Design tips